smc4/smc4.github.io/_posts/2019-10-28-simultaneous-sparklies.md

 ---

 This assignment required us to take the different patterns of our previous assignment so that all the lights would start flashing at the same time.
-The picture below presents the three different LEDs that were light up by the different patterns we programmed.
+The picture below presents the three different LEDs that were lit up by the different patterns we programmed.

 ![Sampler](/img/IMG_0316.JPG){: .center-block :}